Nirali942/IOT-SECURITY-SYSTEM/README.md

 const char* ssid = "YOUR_WIFI_SSID";
 const char* password = "YOUR_WIFI_PASSWORD";
 char auth[] = "YOUR_BLYNK_AUTH_TOKEN";

+🧪 Testing
+Power the ESP32-CAM with 5V.

+Open your Blynk app.

+When motion is detected:

+A notification is sent.

+(Optional) Image capture is logged in the serial monitor.

+Add image upload via Telegram or SD card if needed.

 📦 Deliverables
 ✅ Fully working prototype with real-time alerts